Ryan Howard (The Office): Season 8

-In "The List", Ryan is on the "Losers" side of new CEO Robert California's list.
-He tries to convince the other members of the staff, that are also on the "Losers" side, that the list is in fact flawed, as he is on it.
+In "The List," Ryan is on the "Losers" side of new CEO Robert California's list.
+He tries to convince the other members of the "Losers" that the list is in fact flawed, as he is on it.

-In "Spooked", he dresses up as Jesse Pinkman, a character from Breaking Bad.
+In "Spooked," he dresses as Jesse Pinkman, a character from Breaking Bad.

-In "Pam's Replacement", he asks Jim if Pam's replacement, Cathy, is single.
+In "Pam's Replacement," he asks Jim if Pam's replacement, Cathy, is single.
 However, he does not approach her.

-In "Gettysburg", he decides to stay at the office while Andy and some of the other employees are at Gettysburg.
-He tries to impress Robert California with some ideas for the company, but is temporarily outshined by Kevin.
+In "Gettysburg," he decides to stay at the office while Andy and some of the other employees are at Gettysburg.
+He tries to impress Robert California with some ideas for the company but is temporarily outshined by Kevin.

-In "Mrs. California", Ryan tells Susan California and his co-workers his "Dream for a Wish" idea.
+In "Mrs. California," Ryan tells Susan California and his co-workers his "Dream for a Wish" idea.
 Susan refers to him as Bryan, and while he corrects her mistake and she apologizes, he calls her a "bitch" in a talking-head interview.

-In "Christmas Wishes", Ryan and Kelly give a pregnant Angela a shirt that reads 'Ask, then touch.'
+In "Christmas Wishes," Ryan and Kelly give a pregnant Angela a shirt that reads 'Ask, then touch.'
 He is also seen dancing with Kelly a number of times during this episode.
-In a deleted scene, Andy tells Ryan that he will have health insurance for the new year, but Ryan is upset because he had wanted ten extra sick days, and looks uncomfortable when Andy says he expects Ryan to be a better worker going forward.
+In a deleted scene, Andy tells Ryan that he will have health insurance for the new year, but Ryan is upset because he had wanted ten extra sick days and looks uncomfortable when Andy says he expects Ryan to be a better worker going forward.

 Ryan joins Jim, Stanley, Erin, and Cathy Simms in traveling to Tallahassee and working on the Sabre Store project under Dwight's leadership.
 He briefly flirts with Erin when he learns she is planning to remain in Florida, but after she says he could join her as roommates and possibly begin dating in six months, he coldly states he is in love with Kelly.
 When Dwight and Nellie Bertram open a test store to see how the project could really work, Ryan is tasked to create and deliver a presentation about the Sabre Pyramid.
 However, he badly panics because his mother and Kelly are not there to keep him on an even keel, and Jim and Dwight's efforts to calm him down fail and leave Ryan to run out on the team and get on a bus.